BROWN FITNESS CENTER

-Monday-Thursday - 6:00 a.m. – 10:00 p.m.
+Monday-Thursday - 6 a.m.-12:00 a.m.

-Friday - 6:00 a.m.-8:00 p.m.
+Friday - 6 a.m.-8 p.m.

 Manchester University has more than 10 acres of land dedicated to sports and recreation

-The PERC - Check out the Fitness Center brochure for more
+The PERC - Check out the Fitness Center brochure for more information

 Manchester University’s Physical Education and Recreation Center (PERC) received its second major renovation since its original construction in 1982.
 The $1.5 million project funded additional locker rooms, new athletic training facilities, new classrooms and a resurfacing of the PERC’s Stauffer-Wolfe Arena.
 The Brown Fitness Center also upgraded several of the cardiovascular training equipment to meet the demands of the growing Manchester University student body.

-All fans to attend an event at Stauffer-Wolfe Arena notice the gym floor.The floor was sanded down to its original wood, repainted to include a 16-foot Spartan logo at center court and added thicker out of bound lines that include “Manchester” and “Spartans” at the baselines.
-The main court’s appearance will be less busy as the lines for auxiliary courts have been left off to give the main floor a crisp, clean feel.
+All fans to attend an event at Stauffer-Wolfe Arena notice the gym floor.The floor was sanded down to its original wood, repainted to include a 16-foot Spartan logo at center court and added thicker out of bound lines that contain “Manchester” and “Spartans” at the baselines.
+The central court’s appearance will be less busy as the lines for auxiliary courts have been left off to give the main floor a crisp, clean feel.

 Brown Fitness Center opened in May of 1998 as part of the PERC expansion that included an auxiliary gym, fitness center and office space.
-"The goal of the upgrade was to incorporate the needs of the student body and needs of our student athletes to remain a contender in the Heartland Collegiate Athletic Conference," said strength and conditioning coach Ron Planz.
+"The goal of the upgrade was to incorporate the needs of the student body and needs of our student-athletes to remain a contender in the Heartland Collegiate Athletic Conference," said strength and conditioning coach Ron Planz.

-bikes and treadmills.
-Three new 42" flat-panel televisions help break up the dreaded 30-minute sessions, allowing students, faculty and staff to enjoy MU's cable television stations.
-The new cardio machines house headphone jacks that allow users to tune into the audio of any of the three television sets.
+Manchester overhauled its cardiovascular section of the fitness center, adding new elliptical, stationary bikes and treadmills.
+Three new 42" flat-panel televisions help break up the dreaded 30-minute sessions, allowing students, faculty, and staff to enjoy MU's cable television stations.
+The new cardio machines house headphone jacks that will enable users to tune into the audio of any of the three television sets.

 The old Paramount circuit training stations have been replaced with a new sleek and space-saving Paramount cable design that allows users to do a variety of isolated lifts ranging from chest flies, abdominal/oblique lifts, leg press, leg curls, leg extensions, lat press, bicep and tricep curls and much more.

-For more information about Brown Fitness Center, or if you're a community member interested in obtaining a membership, contact the PERC office at 260-982-5390 260-982-5390 or e-mail Tami Hoagland.
+For more information about Brown Fitness Center, or if you're a community member interested in obtaining a membership, contact the PERC office at 260-982-5390 or e-mail Tami Hoagland.